Silver70/multi-vendor-ecommerce/apps/ARCHITECTURE_REFACTOR_PLAN.md

 ---

-## Questions to Resolve
+## Questions to Resolve (Answered)

-- [ ] Should admins only see customers they created, or all customers?
+- Should admins only see customers they created, or all customers? all the customers coming from their storefront and sources
-- [ ] Should there be a "default admin" who can see all customers?
+- Should there be a "default admin" who can see all customers? yes
-- [ ] Do you want role-based access control beyond just "admin"?
+- Do you want role-based access control beyond just "admin"? later on we may introduce staffs or employees
-- [ ] Should customers be soft-deleted or hard-deleted?
+- Should customers be soft-deleted or hard-deleted? hard deleted
-- [ ] Do you need customer groups/segments?
+- Do you need customer groups/segments? yes
-- [ ] Should there be a customer approval workflow?
+- Should there be a customer approval workflow? no